 What I Do

 For years, tech journalism was my thing.
 Lately, I go wherever there's a good story.
 I've written about The Sopranos and sopranos, human longevity and startups that flame out...
 Animals make recurring appearances—boars, bees, black soldier flies and birds that had to be reprogrammed to fly south for the winter.
-My work has appeared in The Guardian's Long Read, The Atlantic, Fortune, The Boston Globe "Ideas," Slate, Wired, BusinessWeek, Inc., and tanti altri.
+My work has appeared in The New York Times, The Guardian's Long Read, The Atlantic, Fortune, The Boston Globe "Ideas," Slate, Wired, BusinessWeek, Inc., and tanti altri.

 There are documentary films and a podcast too.
 A documentary film we made about Congo’s child miners screened at more than 10 film festivals, and picked up awards along the way.
 Our latest film is on India's untouchables.